Active Perception Agent for Omnimodal Audio-Video Understanding: OmniAgent

 \section{OmniAgent}

-We introduce the \emph{OmniAgent}, specifically designed to achieve precise cross-modal audio-video understanding.
+We introduce the \emph{OmniAgent}, specifically designed for omnimodal audio-video understanding.
 In contrast to conventional paradigms that rely on passive frame processing or rigid execution protocols, OmniAgent functions as an active perception.
-It dynamically orchestrates a suite of modality-specific perception tools (video, audio, and event), effectively reformulating audio-video understanding from a passive retrieval task into an active, sequential decision-making process.
-This approach circumvents the alignment bottlenecks inherent in end-to-end models and addresses their limitations in achieving fine-grained multimodal understanding.
-To the best of our knowledge, OmniAgent constitutes the first active perception agentic framework for omnimodal understanding.
+It dynamically orchestrates a suite of modality-specific perception tools, effectively reformulating audio-video understanding from a passive retrieval task into an active, sequential decision-making process.
+This approach circumvents the alignment bottlenecks inherent in end-to-end models and achieves fine-grained understanding.
+To the best of our knowledge, OmniAgent is the \emph{first} active perception agent framework for omnimodal understanding.